rerickson-usgs/EcologicalDataScience/Notebook.md

   - `tibble()` replaces `data.frame()`
   - Includes two packages, `ggplot2` and `lubridate` covered later

 ## Data manipulaiton

 ### Filtering

-**Problem:** We need to separate out the two assay types and remove the negative controls.
+**Problem:** We need to separate out the two qPCR assay types used with eDNA and remove the controls.
 We want two new data.frames.
 One with HEX assay and one with a FAM assay.
 These also should have the negative controls removed.

 **Steps:**

-1. We want to filter by the `Flour` column.
+1. We want to filter by the `Fluor` column.
 First, we can create the FAM assay data.frame.
 Second, we can create the HEX data.frame.
 2. We want to remove all of the negative controls.

+First, we will use base R.
+Second, we will use the Tidyverse.

 ### Useful filtering tools